Yakkity Yak: Characters

-Telecast
+Broadcast

+MTV Networks International held worldwide distribution and merchandising rights to the series, except in the show's home countries of Canada and Australia.

 Yakkity Yak first premiered on Teletoon in Canada on 4 January 2003, with the final episode's airing on 28 January 2004.
 It also aired on BBC Kids.
 In the United Kingdom, it aired on Nickelodeon.
 In Italy, it previously aired on Nickelodeon and Canale 21.
 In Australia, it aired on Nickelodeon and Network 10, and would later air on ABC.
 In the US, it briefly aired on Nickelodeon, from 9 November 2003 to 4 September 2004.
 It was later run on the Nicktoons channel starting from 22 May 2004 until 23 September 2007.
 The show also aired on Nickelodeon in Latin America and Europe.

 Episodes

 The episode list is listed by production code, not by airdate.